tnhu/kanji/README.md

 </form>
 ```

-You declare the fragment as a Kanji component by adding extra information into it.
+You declare the fragment as a Kanji component by adding extra information into it via data attributes (data-*).

 ``` html
 <form data-com="LoginForm" data-cfg="{ 'debug': true }">